agile/neovim-configs/README.md

 * Integrations for more languages
 * Vimified version of the configs I can use on machines where nvim is not available.
 * Host based overrides
+* PIN THE PLUGINS :P, it's like a timebomb right now as every time I touch plugins.lua, packer's going to sync up and apply the latest updates and some of these things are likely to have breaking changes I would much rather handle the upgrades manually or decide which things I'd be fine with riding on the edge.